Lori Montenegro: Early life and education

 Montenegro was born in Oriente, Santiago de Cuba, in 1959.
-Montenegro followed her mother to emigrate to the United States as an infant in January 1960 and was raised in Miami, Florida.
+An only child, Montenegro followed her mother to emigrate to the United States as an infant in January 1960 and was raised in Miami, Florida.

 Montenegro studied at Miami-Dade Community College for two years, where she was invited to an interview at a radio station in Miami Beach, which later brought her into the radio station to start her career as a journalist.

 Career

 Montenegro began her career in journalism in radio, then transitioned to television in Spanish-language news networks in the United States.
 She became the first Afro-Latino Washington bureau chief for Noticias Telemundo after 20 years as a Noticias Telemundo's Washington correspondent.

-Montenegro's reports mainly covered the White House and Capitol Hill, and a wide range of issues related to politics, elections, immigration, health care, economy, and the Latin American population in Washington, D.C. and the United States.
+Montenegro's reports mainly covered the White House and Capitol Hill, and a wide range of issues related to politics, elections, immigration, health care, economy, and the Latin American population in Washington, D.C. and the United States..

+More recently, Montenegro has focused on mental health and journalism.
+In 2025, she briefed National Press Foundation fellows about the mental health toll on being a journalist and witnessing human struggles, through a co authored article titled Journalism's Mental Health Epidemic.